-Start by taking the LP solenoid wires loose(RA) and 12v fan wires (YA) loose from the board.
+Start by taking the LP solenoid wires loose (RA) and 12v fan wires (YA) loose from the board.
 These will no longer be used

-Take the igniter (RA) and the 120v plug (YA) loose from the board and discard as these will no longer be needed.
+Take the igniter (RA) and the 120v plug (YA) loose from the board.
+Both of these will no longer be needed